erinexplosives/CCKeyboard-MouseInputTweak/README.md

-# Erin's K&M Input Mod
+# CrossCode Keyboard & Mouse Input Tweak

 This mod is dependant on dmitmel's CrossCode Tweak Pack (https://github.com/dmitmel/crosscode-tweak-pack), specifically for defining/binding mouse inputs 4 and 5, adjusting their default value from mouse 1.

 # Install Instructions

-1)	Install [CCLoader](https://github.com/CCDirectLink/CCLoader) into your CrossCode directory (`assets/mods`).
+1)	Install [CCLoader](https://github.com/CCDirectLink/CCLoader) into your CrossCode directory.
-2)	Install [CrossCode Tweak Pack](https://github.com/CCDirectLink/CCLoader) into your mod directory.
+2)	Install [CrossCode Tweak Pack](https://github.com/CCDirectLink/CCLoader) into `assets/mods`.
-3)	Install [Input-api](https://github.com/CCDirectLink/input-api) into your mod directory.
+3)	Install [Input-api](https://github.com/CCDirectLink/input-api) into `assets/mods`.
-3)	Download a release, place CCKeyboard-MouseInputMod-1.0.0.ccmod into your mod directory.
+3)	Download the release, place CCKeyboard-MouseInputMod-1.0.0.ccmod into `assets/mods`.

 # What This Mod Does